5 Laws That Every Nonprofit Marketing Team Should Know

 - Additional requirements or restrictions, if any

 Similarly, you want to avoid unintended endorsements for any reason, as this can violate specific state laws governing charitable activities.
-Using a charity’s logo, name, or slogan while selling a commercial product online may mislead customers that the charity has endorsed that particular product when in reality, it has not.
+Using a charity’s brand elements, such as its logo, name, or slogan while selling a commercial product online may mislead customers to think that the charity has endorsed that particular product when in reality, it has not.
 A rule of thumb is to avoid any tricks intended to boost the sales of products that a charity does not endorse.

-Any business that’s partnering with a charitable organization to drive sales of products or services (which will benefit a charitable cause) must register and file campaigns and contract reports, as dictated by the host state.
+Any business that partners with a charitable organization to drive sales of products or services (which will benefit a charitable cause) must register and file campaigns and contract reports, as dictated by the host state.

 - The products or services offered